ElucidSolutions/lucidity/modules/article/Article.md

 ```
 ### Module Settings

 The module settings file is named settings.xml by default.
 Currently, it simply specifies the location of the Articles Database file.
-An example is stored in [example_settings.xml](#Module Settings "save:") by default.
+An example is stored in [settings.xml.example](#Module Settings "save:") by default.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>